 To search for this kind of information, you have to do a search for their driving record.

 Have you ever needed to find criminal records?
 How easy was it?
-Did you search online or did you have to make a phone call to the courthouse? was the information you recieved correct?
+Did you search online or did you have to make a phone call to the courthouse?
+Was the information you received correct?
 There are plenty of reasons that folks search for criminal records and backgrounds, and your account could help other people.